SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/assets/index.md

 And if we want to edit the Metadata (Fixed Data), Metdata list of selected Asset is displayed.

-After entering the details, clicking on save button will edit a Asset for us.
+After entering the details, clicking on save button will edit an Asset for us.

-## Deleting a Asset
+## Deleting an Asset

 {{< img-simple src="delete-assets-btn.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}